Do you have trees, shrubs or bushland on your property? This is a key part of our urban forest and needs to be nurtured.

 How to find a Consulting Arborist or Tree Contractor

 We have compiled a comprehensive list of common queries regarding trees on private land.
-View the below link if you require additional information that is not found on this page.
+View the Frequently Asked Questions (pdf.
+135KB) if you require additional information that is not found on this page.

 The State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 prescribes that tree and vegetation clearing or pruning are to be processed using a permit system administered by Council through its Development Control Plan (DCP).